Information for film producers

 On discovering the boy, he looked at him fixedly with an affable smile:

-The youngster looked him over, discovering strange familiarities with his appearance.
+The youngster reviewed him, discovering strange familiarities with his appearance.
 He had definitely seen him before, but he did not know where.
 As he spoke to him, his voice faltered more than he expected:

 -Where do you know me from, sir, and what is this place?